project-error/npwd/README.md

 by the community.
 Maintainability has been our utmost priority as well.
 It has been designed to be as developer accessible as possible, with included utilities and tools to ease and streamline the phone development process.

-**Important Note:** This release(v1.0) should be considered a beta release and may experience edge case issues with some frameworks and environments.
+**Important Note:** The release(v1.0) should be considered a beta release and may experience edge case issues with some frameworks and environments.
 Please ensure you report these issues as described below.

 ## Standalone Information & Installation